Phrase and beyond

 What Is International SEO, and How to Make the Most of It?

-Did you know that 40% of global consumers won’t buy a product listed in a language other than their native tongue?
-This alone is a great reason to optimize your website for international visitors in markets you want to sell to.
+With 60% of global consumers preferring products and services in their own languages, optimizing your website for international markets can be a powerful strategy to expand your customer base.
 Follow this guide to learn how to build an international SEO strategy that will win over your global audiences.

 What is international SEO?